 The Western District of Kentucky encompasses 53 counties with a population of more than 2.2 million, includes two military installations and federal courthouses in Louisville, Bowling Green, Paducah, and Owensboro.
 The Office is responsible for prosecuting violations of federal law, to include crimes related to firearms, narcotics, public corruption, child exploitation, wire and bank fraud, and terrorism.
 The Office also defends the United States in civil cases.

 USA Coleman previously served as a Special Agent with the Federal Bureau of Investigation, as Legal Counsel to United States Senator Mitch McConnell, and as the Briefing Coordinator to two U.S. Attorneys General at the U.S. Department of Justice.

 Most recently, USA Coleman was in private practice in Louisville as a partner at the law firm of Frost Brown Todd.
 From 2015 through 2017, he was also a volunteer Assistant Commonwealth’s Attorney in Kentucky’s 12th Judicial Circuit (Oldham, Henry, and Trimble Counties).

 Mr. Coleman grew up in rural Western Kentucky, having been raised in Graves, Daviess and Logan Counties, and graduating from Logan County High School.
-U.S. Attorney Coleman received both his undergraduate and law degrees from the University of Kentucky.
-He received his Juris Doctor from the UK College of Law in 2004 and was awarded his Bachelor of Arts degree magna cum laude, in 1998.
+He received both his undergraduate and law degrees from the University of Kentucky.